Demographics of North Carolina: Asian American population

 The state has a rapidly growing proportion of Asian Americans, specifically Indian and Vietnamese; these groups nearly quintupled and tripled, respectively, between 1990 and 2002, as people arrived in the state for new jobs in the growing economy.
 Recent estimates suggest that the state's Asian-American population has increased significantly since 2000.
 Indian Americans are one of the most highly educated groups in the US.

 North Carolina has the largest population of Montagnards, perhaps 10,000, living in the US.
 These refugees originate from the Central Highlands of Vietnam.
 The first group arrived in 1986 as former fighters allied with US Special Forces during the Vietnam War.
 Today, most of the population lives in Charlotte, Raleigh, and especially Greensboro.
 Until the 2010 Census, their number has never been accurately identified or counted.

 Events during the 1980s in Laos spurred Hmong immigration to North Carolina, as refugees fled wars and Communist rule.
 They now number 12,000 in the state.
 A small Hmong farming colony can be found near Marion.

-The earliest record of Asian immigration to North Carolina goes back to the mid-19th century when the first Chinese were hired as miners and agricultural workers.
-The famous Thai "Siamese" twins – Eng and Chang Bunker, conjoined together at their chests – settled in Mt Airy, North Carolina in 1839.
+The earliest record of Asian immigration to North Carolina goes back to the mid-19th century when the famous Thai "Siamese" twins – Eng and Chang Bunker, conjoined together at their chests – settled in Mt Airy, North Carolina in 1839.
 Smaller numbers of Japanese, Filipinos, and Koreans arrived to work as farmers, but many also worked in the Atlantic fishing industries in the early and mid-20th century.